alxndr42/copy-link-and-text/README.md

 # Copy Link and Text Firefox Extension

-Adds a context menu item called `Copy Link and Text`, which copies a link's URL and text to the clipboard as rich text and Markdown links.
+Adds a context menu item called *Copy Link and Text*, which copies a link's URL and text to the clipboard as rich text or Markdown.

 Multiple links in selected text will be copied as a list of links.
 If the selected text contains no links, the extension creates [text fragments](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Fragment/Text_fragments) from selected text ranges.